 A unified approach is required in order to effectively control and manage for government results.
 Manual reconciliation of objectives with programs, projects and contracts is fraught with error.
 At the risk of a mixed metaphor, there is no magic bullet, but there is a silver lining.
 Government objectives change.
-As does government organizations.
-Any change to objective, budget and accounting classifications can break the integration among stand-alone systems.
+As do government organizations.
+Any change to objectives or budget and accounting classifications can break the integration among stand-alone systems.
 That’s why many governments attempt to create a “best practice” set of classifications that are often too complex for those planning and executing.
 This should not deter any government using a unified GRP system because classifications are shared among modules.
 These governments are able to change classifications in step with capacity improvements.
 And, these governments are able to start showing results very quickly.

 Day to Day Performance Management